So, how do I get to L&C?

 International Students please fill out a different Arrival Information (form) to arrange alternate transportation.
 More information about arrival can be found on the International Student Webpage for new students.

-Check-in will be held in Gregg Pavilion, next to the Agnes Flanagan Chapel.
-We will verify COVID compliance for new students during check-in.
+Check-in will be held on the Maggie’s Plaza, between East Hall and Roberts Hall.
 Once checked in, students will receive their NSO welcome packet and can proceed to their residence hall for Campus Living check-in.

-Parents and Family preview check-in will also be held in Gregg Pavilion.
+Parents and Family preview check-in will also be held on the Maggie’s Plaza.

 What should I bring?